Nariman Youssef

+Nariman Youssef (ناريمان يوسف; born 1975) is an Egyptian translator and writer.

+Biography

+Nariman Hassan Youssef was born in 1975.
+She is the oldest daughter of Egyptian actors Hassan Youssef and Shams al-Baroudi.
+In 1999, she graduated with a Bachelor of Science in computer science from the American University in Cairo.

-Nariman Youssef is an Egyptian translator.
-She obtained a BSc in computer science from the American University in Cairo before moving to the UK for graduate studies.
-She has master's degrees from Birkbeck College and the University of Edinburgh, and is currently a doctoral candidate at Manchester University.
-She is affiliated with CASAW.
+She received her master's in translation studies from the University of Edinburgh and was the director of Arabic translation at the British Library.
+She also has a master's degree from Birkbeck College.
+Youssef is a doctoral candidate at Manchester University and is affiliated with CASAW.

 As a literary translator, Youssef has translated The American Granddaughter by the Iraqi writer Inaam Kachachi.
 This novel was shortlisted for the 2009 Arabic Booker Prize and the English translation has been published by Bloomsbury Qatar Foundation Publishing.
 Youssef's translation was praised by Banipal magazine: "Skillfully translated by Nariman Youssef, the English edition of The American Granddaughter is a welcome addition to Arabic literature in translation."

 Youssef has also translated poetry by the Omani poet Abdullah al Ryami, among others.
 In addition, she has written an e-book about the Egyptian revolution under the title Summer of Unrest: Tahrir - 18 Days of Grace.
 This was released by Vintage Books.